 V. Physician Removal Solution

 Going to your physician is a common response to a blocked ear, and ear wax removal is a surprisingly big business.
 Wikipedia says about 150,000 ears are irrigated each week in the US alone, by doctors and their aides, and 40,000 in the United Kingdom.
 Health Care Blue Book says the average cost of an ear wax removal treatment is $88.
 Thus in the US alone, there’s a $690 million dollar business here.
 Globally, that’s perhaps $1-2 billion of annual health care expenditures that could be eliminated with a good cheap home ear wax removal solution.
 Ideally it would be a quarter of the cost of the one I’ve got here.
 I’ve been to my physician a few times in my life to get ear wax removed, after my shenanigans couldn’t get it out.
 Each time I’ve asked if the heavy duty syringe they used in the office was something I could purchase.
 No dice.
 Fortunately you don’t need a prescription or a medical license for the Water Pik, and if you use it, consider it a small step you can take to combat the developed world’s epidemic of out-of-control health care costs.

 VI.
 More on Water Pik

 Water Pik is a smart little company.
 It was founded in 1968 by engineer John Mattingly and dentist Gerald Moyer, and is presently owned by private equity firm The Carlyle Group.
 They introduced the first massaging showerhead in 1974, a very cool innovation for its time.
-Recently they figured out that cordless Water Piks are way more desirable for most people than countertop Water Piks, which take up far too much space, can’t be used in the shower, and don’t deliver much extra value, for all their added complexity.
-Their new line of cordless Water Piks are not the best built, but they are better than the earlier ones.
+Recently they figured out that cordless Water Piks are way more desirable for most people than countertop Water Piks, which take up far too much space, can’t be used in the shower, and don’t deliver much extra value for all their added complexity.
+Their new line of cordless Water Piks are not the best built, but they are better than their earlier ones.
 The WP 350 Cordless, for example, had a recharging terminal that corroded rapidly, so the unit needed to be replaced after a year or two.
-The WP 450, which I have, is apparently better built, but we’ll see.
+The WP 450 is apparently better built, but we’ll see.